cse-labs/res-edge-labs/labs/beta-labs/deploy-res-edge/README.md

 ## Test data service

-To make sure the data service is working properly, we will use `kic test` to generate both successful and failing requests. `kic test` uses the WebV installed in Codespace at start up.
+- To make sure the data service is working properly, we will use `kic test` to generate both successful and failing requests
+- `kic test` uses the WebV installed in Codespace at start up

 ```bash